Creating our QML GUI

 }

 If you're not familiar with QML, take a look at the Qt QML intro.
-We of course also recommend our QML Intro Training.
+We of course also recommend our QML Intro Training and our Introduction to Qt/QML YouTube series.

 This code will create a pretty simple GUI that consists of two Labels and two Buttons.
 The important part here is the use of the MyObject type.
 As you can see, the class we defined earlier is now usable in QML.